PTAB Trials: Everything You Need to Know

 The idea behind the post-grant pilot program was that AIA trial proceedings contain prior art and arguments that could be useful for determining the patentability of related applications currently being examined.
 The program was meant to help patent examiners use the information presented during AIA trials to enhance the examination of related patent applications.

 During the pilot, the USPTO emailed the examiners AIA trial information that related to their assigned applications.
 This streamlined access to the content of the trial by giving the examiners the most relevant information.

 After the pilot program was completed, the USPTO surveyed the examiners to find out how they felt about the experience.
 The survey showed that the examiners found the PTAB information to be incredibly useful.
 They also found that 46 percent of the examiners referred to at least one of the references from the AIA trial information during the examination of their own cases.

 In light of the discoveries made during the post grant pilot program, the USPTO upgraded the examiners' desktop applications so that they could access the contents of related AIA trials.

 If you need help with PTAB trials, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.